yoctoproject/poky/documentation/sdk-manual/appendix-customizing.rst

-You can change the displayed title for the SDK installer by setting the :term:`SDK_TITLE` variable and then rebuilding the the SDK installer.
+You can change the displayed title for the SDK installer by setting the :term:`SDK_TITLE` variable and then rebuilding the SDK installer.
 For information on how to build an SDK installer, see the "`Building an SDK
 Installer <#sdk-building-an-sdk-installer>`__" section.